Monomial warm inflation revisited: Summary and conclusions

 \textbf{Reheating.} For each case, we have studied the post-inflationary evolution of the background inflaton and radiation energy densities depending on the value of the dissipative coefficient at the end of inflation.
 We have deduced the conditions required for a transition to a radiation dominated universe and used these conditions to account for the uncertainties in the post-inflationary cosmology when constraining $r$ and $n_s$.
 Some models allow a smooth transition into radiation domination after inflation, whereas in some cases extra species are definitely required for successful reheating.
 For the sake of generality, we consider the possibility that the Universe is either matter or kination dominated after inflation when we compare specific models with CMB data.

 \textbf{Stochastic inflation formalism.} We have applied the stochastic inflation formalism to warm inflation, in order to quantify the effects of small wavelength perturbations on large scales.
 We show that starting with a consistent quantization procedure for the inflaton implies that quantum effects and the classical thermal noise jointly contribute to affect large scales.
 With this approach, in the slow-roll limit, we recover the power spectrum of curvature fluctuations on large scales from linear perturbation theory.
 Consistently, we recover the cold-inflation result in the limit where the dissipation coefficient is negligible.
 We show that a (Bose-Einstein) correction for the primordial spectrum that has been frequently used in the context of warm inflation does not follow directly from the stochastic inflation formalism.
+The correction may arise when the fluctuations of the inflaton are quantized, assuming that they have a large occupation number.

+\textbf{The occupation number of inflation fluctuations and predictiveness.} Whether this Bose-Einstein correction is actually required is a model dependent issue that needs to be analyzed for each Lagrangian implementation of warm inflation using the methods of finite temperature quantum field theory.
+In fact the term coming from the occupation number of inflaton fluctuations, if needed in concrete examples, may take a different form from the commonly assumed Bose-Einstein form \cite{Bastero-Gil:2017yzb}.
+The effective description of warm inflation we have used in this work does not provide an answer to these questions and we have not included this correction in our main results.
+Ultimately, this means that a proper assessment of the predictions of inflationary models featuring a thermal bath (or in general large particle production) needs to be done at the particle physics level.